-School Tours to Iceland
+School Trips to Iceland

 Although schools may opt to visit Iceland for a number of different curriculum subjects, the vast majority of you will be travelling to this incredible country to study some aspect of its geography and geology.
 Iceland is a product of the Mid Atlantic Ridge, the boundary between the Eurasian and North American tectonic plates.
 And it is the mix of Arctic ice and hot geothermal conditions that make Iceland such a fascinating place to study on a school field trip.